t-neumann/slamseq/docs/usage.md

 params {
   genomes {
     'GRCh37' {
-      fasta   = '<path to the genome fasta file>' // Used if no star index given }
+      fasta   = '<path to the genome fasta file>' // Used if fasta given gtf     = '<path to the genome gtf file>' // Used if no bed given }
     // Any number of additional genomes, key is used with --genome }